 The project was recognised in the Community Rail Awards 2020 and achieved First Place in the Involving Children and Young People Category.
 In 2021, all departments at Sheppey College will now engage in the project during their Community Weeks.

 The IT students identified that one of the main problems they noticed at the stations was the lack of information available regarding what there was to do nearby or places to visit.
 As a result the students decided that they would create a promotional video of the area and a website that would provide this information.
 Click SwaleRail to visit the website or on the image.This information is accessible to passengers who can scan the QR code on the information poster and then visit the website.

-The construction students were slightly restricted in what they could actually create on the stations, however they were able to put their carpentry skills to work and create bird nesting boxes for Queenborough Station.
+In July 2019, the construction students used their carpentry skills to create bird nesting boxes for Queenborough Station.

-The multi-trade students also put their skills to the test to help plant up wellies and create flower beds to add a splash of colour to the station.
+The landscaping and multi-trade students identified a number of potential sites where there were overgrown areas or places were landscaping projects could take place.
+The front of Queenborough Station was identified as an area that needed a face lift so in July 2019, and the multi-trade students put their skills to the test to help plant up wellies and create flower beds to add a splash of colour to the station.

 Linking the college work in with the Swale Rail Project allows students to create their work with their community in mind and everything they do will have an impact on their community.
 This will also help them build up a portfolio of their work that they can use when looking for future employment.

 The project has also led to some students carrying out various work experience tasks and placements and providing them with opportunities to develop their skills further and gaining valuable work experience.
 This took place at Sittingbourne Station.